apalache-mc/apalache/docs/src/tutorials/entry-tutorial.md

 In this tutorial we have shown how to:

  - Specify the behavior of a sequential algorithm (binary search).
- - Specify the invariants that check safety and termination.
+ - Specify invariants that check safety and termination.
  - Take into account the specifics of a computer architecture (fixed bit width).
- - Automatically find the examples of when all invariants are violated.
+ - Automatically find examples of simultaneous invariant violation.
- - Efficiently check the expected properties against the fixed specification.
+ - Efficiently check the expected properties against our specification.

 We have written our specification for parameterized bit width.
-This let us checking the invariants relatively quickly and get fast feedback from the model checker.
-We chose the bit width of 8, as it is non-trivial, while Apalache does not get stuck while running for this bit width.
+This lets us check the invariants relatively quickly and get fast feedback from the model checker.
+We chose a bit width of 8, a non-trivial value for which Apalache terminates within reasonable time.
 Importantly, the specification for the bit width of 32 stays the same; we only have to change `INT_WIDTH`.
-Of course, Apalache reaches its limits, when we set `INT_WIDTH` to 16 or 32.
-In these cases, it has to reason about all sequences of length up to 32,767 elements and 2 Billion elements respectively!
+Of course, Apalache reaches its limits when we set `INT_WIDTH` to 16 or 32.
+In these cases, it has to reason about all sequences of length up to 32,767 elements or 2 Billion elements, respectively!

-Although Apalache gives us a good idea about whether the properties of the binary search hold true, it does give us an ultimate proof of correctness for Java integers.
+Apalache gives us a good idea whether the properties of our binary search specification hold true.
+However, it does not give us an ultimate proof of correctness for Java integers.
 If you need such a proof, you should probably use TLAPS.
 Check the paper on [Proving Safety Properties][] by Leslie Lamport.